github/docs/content/code-security/security-advisories/editing-security-advisories-in-the-github-advisory-database.md

 ---

 ## About editing advisories in the {% data variables.product.prodname_advisory_database %}
-You can suggest improvements on any security advisory in the {% data variables.product.prodname_advisory_database %}.
+Security advisories in the {% data variables.product.prodname_advisory_database %} at [github.com/advisories](https://github.com/advisories) are considered global advisories.
+Anyone can suggest improvements on any global security advisory in the {% data variables.product.prodname_advisory_database %}.
 You can edit or add any detail, including additionally affected ecosystems, severity level or description of who is impacted.
 The {% data variables.product.prodname_security %} curation team will review the submitted improvements and publish them onto the {% data variables.product.prodname_advisory_database %} if accepted.

-Anyone can contribute to global advisories in the {% data variables.product.prodname_advisory_database %}, but only repository owners and administrators can edit repository-level security advisories.
+Only repository owners and administrators can edit repository-level security advisories.
 For more information, see "[Editing a repository security advisory](/code-security/security-advisories/editing-a-security-advisory)."
 ## Editing advisories in the GitHub Advisory Database

 1. Navigate to https://github.com/advisories.